 Can my child get Related Services with a 504 Plan?

 Typically at the DOE, students who require related services receive them through an Individualized Education Program (IEP), and not a 504 Plan.
 Examples of related services are physical therapy, speech therapy, and mandated counseling services.
-If your child appears to need any of these services, generally the 504 Team will refer your child to the school or district Committee on Special Education.
+If your child appears to need any of these services, generally the 504 Team will refer your child to the school-based IEP team or district Committee on Special Education.

 Once my child is determined to be eligible, are they always eligible for accommodations?